Skip to content

 Close-up of Flowers of Slim-leaf Milkweed — Asclepias stenophylla A.Gray observed in United States of America by Craig Martin (licensed under CC0 1.0)

-Horsetail Milkweed (Asclepias subverticillata): This Texas milkweed is native mainly in the southwestern counties of the state with a scattered distribution elsewhere (Kartesz 2015).
+Horsetail Milkweed (Asclepias subverticillata): Horsetail milkweed is native mainly in the southwestern counties of Texas with a scattered distribution elsewhere (Kartesz 2015).
 In the wild, horsetail milkweed grows in open areas with full sun such as rocky plains and flats, roadsides, waste places, and marshes and wet areas.
 Growing up to 4 feet tall, this milkweed has white to greenish-white flowers that bloom from May to September.

-In a garden setting, horsetail milkweed is hardy in zones 5-8, requires full sun, and can handle a variety of moisture conditions.
-Seeds of this plant can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, horsetail milkweed is hardy in zones 5-8, requires full sun, and can handle a variety of moisture conditions.
+Seeds of horsetail milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Greenish-white flowers of horsetail milkweed (Asclepias subverticillata).